Devbinaries/Electro/README.md

 --Auditor---
-*REsponsible for tracking and checking lecetion for malicious activities
+*Responsible for tracking and checking location for malicious activities
 1. They are responsible for generating reports on elections.
 2. Monitor logs on an election